 As car security has changed over the years, so has the type of crime associated with it.
 No longer are cars being taken as a means of getting home after a night out but stolen to order by OCG’s and the either cloned re identified or exported to feed a growing foreign market.
-2013 crime figure show that theft of cars is now running at 100,000, while the recovery rate is 32%, leaving approximately 68 thousand vehicles still outstanding as stolen.
+The recovery rate for stolen cars runs at around 32%, leaving approximately 68 thousand vehicles still outstanding as stolen.
 Too often a vehicle is examined in relation to a crime or collision without the authenticity being established or if recovered its original identity has not been re-established.

 This course, accredited by IMI (Institute of Motor Industries) is aimed at Vehicle Examiners, Stolen Vehicle Units, SOCO Officers and Ports Police.

 Students will have a complete understanding regarding health and safety protocol before, during and after re-etching.
 They will be taught how to effectively set up a camera in manual mode to photograph identification numbers.
 How to accurately take a cast of a suspect VIN number using Isomark.
 Understand how stamping affects the molecular structure of metal, to prepare the metal for re-etching, to be able to re-etch steel, aluminium and cast iron.
 How to correctly statement a chemical or thermal restoration.

 Your course tutors will help you with your studies during the course.
 There is a final written examination and a practical assessment.